bigcommerce/dev-docs/docs/api-docs/payments/payments-api-overview.md

 <!-- theme: warning -->
 > #### PCI compliance
-> If your application handles credit card data, you will need to be PCI compliant.
-SAQs (self-assessment questionnaires) can be submitted to
+> If your application handles credit card data, you will need to be PCI-compliant.
+Submit SAQs (self-assessment questionnaires) to <a href="mailto:compliance@bigcommerce.com">compliance@bigcommerce.com</a>.
-<a href="mailto:compliance@bigcommerce.com">compliance@bigcommerce.com</a>.

 ## Processing a payment